elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Array constructor (new Array()) creates an array, optionally with a set length or predefined elements.
 Array literal ([]) creates an array with given elements, if any.</div><br />
   <div><strong>Technical Response:</strong> There are several differences in the behaviors of the Array constructor and array literal.
 The constructor is rarely used in modern JavaScript because array literals use the square bracket [] syntax, which is shorter.
 Array constructors (new Array(2)) also have glitchy features that can produce adverse effects.
-When a new Array function gets invoked with a single argument, a number, it returns an array with no items but the specified length.<br />
+When a new Array function gets invoked with a single argument, a number, it returns an array with no items but the specified length.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />